bitcoremgv/codes/codesey/keys/keys/docs/unspentoutput.md

 ## Parameters
 The constructor is quite permissive with the input arguments.
 It can take outputs straight out of megavolatilityd's getunspent RPC call.
 Some of the names are not very informative for new users, so the UnspentOutput constructor also understands these aliases:
 - `scriptPubKey`: just `script` is also accepted
-- `amount`: expected value in MGV.
-If the `decimals` alias is used, make sure to use decimals instead of mgv.
+- `amount`: value in MGV. although If the `decimals` alias is used, make sure to use decimals instead of mgv.
 - `vout`: this is the index of the output in the transaction, renamed to `outputIndex`
 - `txid`: `txId`